jollychang/ramener/README.md

 5. Save as `Rename PDF via AI`.
 It appears in Finder’s right-click **Quick Actions** menu.

+Skip finder “Quick Actions” if you prefer a Toolbar button?
+See **Automator Application** below.

 ## Logging & Troubleshooting

 - Verbose output streams to Automator, making macOS display any errors in a dialog.